Lemmas: Generation, Selection, Application: Background and Related Work

 \subsection{SGCD --- Structure Generating Theorem Proving}

 \SGCD \name{(Structure Generating Theorem Proving for Condensed Detachment)} \cite{cw:sgcd} is the central system used in our experiments as prover as well as lemma generator.
 It realizes an approach to first-order theorem proving combining techniques known from the CM and RS that was not fully recognized before.
 It generalizes (for CD problems) bottom-up preprocessing for and with CM-CT provers \cite{schumann:delta:1994} and hypertableaux \cite{hypertableaux}. \SGCD works by enumeration of proof structures together with unification of associated formulas, which is also the core method of the CM-CT provers.
-Structures for which unification fails are excluded immediately and do not appear in the enumeration.
-Typically, each structure appears at most once in the enumeration.
+Structures for which unification fails are excluded.
+Each structure appears at most once in the enumeration.

 Let the proof structures be D-terms.
 Partition the set of all D-terms according to some \name{level} such that those in a lower level are strict subterms of those in a higher level.
 Tree size or height are examples of such a level.
 Let